TechDufus/techdufus.github.io/_posts/2022-04-26-creating-a-progress-indicator-for-your-powershell-processes.md

 }
 ```

-This function will write out the `SPINNER` variable, one character at a time, and then wait 65 milliseconds before writing the next character. notice the `` `b`b `` syntax.
+This function will write out the `SPINNER` variable, one character at a time, waiting 65 milliseconds after each character.
+Notice the `` `b`b `` syntax.
 This is used to write these symbols 'in place' on the console.
 This is essnetially typing a `backspace` and then typing the symbol.
 Instead of displaying the characters side by side (as shown in **Figure 2**), we are displaying them in a 'spiral' pattern.

 ![](/img/posts/spinner_chars.png)
 **Figure 2 - Spinner Characters**